kstoneriv3/confounding-robust-inference/README.md

 ```bash
 make
 ```
-Alternatively, you can conduct these in an isolated environment using tox as
+Alternatively, you can conduct these in an isolated python environment using tox as
 ```bash
 tox
 ```